ccweerasinghe1994/sass/chapter1/chapter1.md

 ***All in all, we can safely state that Sass will make it easier for you to develop websites and web applications—benefiting you, your client, and your clients’ users.
 Keep****
+***your work in check and minimize opportunities for broken designs using the power of Sass.***

+***Sass may have its downfalls but, generally, problems that developers find with Sass are usually when they struggle to understand some aspect of it.
+With this book, we hope to give you the building blocks to write awesome Sass code.
+But you will require a firm grasp of CSS as well; if you write bad CSS in the first place, you’ll end up writing bad Sass too.
+You might be familiar with the saying “Tools do not output bad code.
+Bad developers do.”
+Remember, Sass is just a preprocessing tool, which leads us to our next section.***
 ```sass

 ```